Slide

 Coffee Plantation Tour

-Visit a coffee plantation a few mintues away from San Jose.
-You will learn the history of this famous Costa Rican export, and see firsthand how coffee beans are cultivated, roasted, and transformed into fragrant elixir with a behind-the-scenes look at the farm and processing facilities.
+Visit a coffee plantation and learn the history of this famous Costa Rica export.
+See firsthand, how coffee beans are cultivated, roasted, and transformed into a fragrant elixir with a behind-the-scenes look at the farm and processing facilities.

 La Basílica de los Ángeles

-Located in the heart of Cartago, The Basilica de la Virgen de los Angeles is a famous peregrination site for many believers and constitutes a unique mix of colonial architecture as well as 19th century Byzantine style.
+Located in the heart of Cartago, this magnificent church is a famous peregrination site for many believers and constitutes a unique mix of colonial architecture as well as 19th century Byzantine style.

 Lankester Botanical Gardens